Skanska and Canary Wharf engage students to explore ways of making construction sites more attractive for the industry

 Skanska and Canary Wharf Contractors are making a joint commitment to caring about appearance by asking graduates to consider how the exterior appearance of a construction site projects a positive, inviting and aesthetically pleasing image of the industry.

-A team of graduates from Skanska and Canary Wharf Contractors are reviewing a selection of photographs accrued by the Considerate Constructors Scheme (CCS) and its partners, of UK site exteriors and interiors, both good and bad.
+A team of graduates from Skanska and Canary Wharf Contractors are reviewing a selection of photographs of UK site exteriors and interiors, both good and bad.

 The group also looked at best practice and offered many useful suggestions as to what sites can do to ensure the industry is a more attractive sector, both for potential workers and surrounding neighbours.